2003 Indianapolis 500: Practice and time trials

-Practice – week 1

 Practice opened on Sunday May 4, with roughly 29 car/driver combinations named to the field.
 That was short of the traditional 33 starters for the race, and there was ongoing speculation around the garage area on who would potentially fill the four open spots.
 At the onset, drivers were flirting with the 230 mph barrier.

 On Tuesday May 6, rookie Dan Wheldon (231.108 mph) became the first driver to break the 230 mph barrier.
-A day later, Kenny Brack (231.039 mph) also broke 231 mph.
-Dan Wheldon set the fastest lap of the month on Thursday May 8 at 232.202 mph, the fastest lap run at the Speedway since 1996.
+A day later, Kenny Bräck (231.039 mph) also broke 231 mph.
+Wheldon set the fastest lap of the month on Thursday May 8 at 232.202 mph, the fastest lap run at the Speedway since 1996.

 On "Fast Friday" May 9, Arie Luyendyk spun exiting turn one, and hit the outside wall with the back end of the car.
 The car slid down the track, and hit the outside wall in turn 2 also.
 Luyendyk suffered a back injury, and soreness in his neck and shoulders.
 Ultimately, Luyendyk decided to sit out the race, and retired from driving permanently.

-Time trials – Pole Day

-Pole Day was scheduled for Saturday May 10.
-During the morning practice session Billy Boat spun out of turn four, and made heavy contact with the safety attenuator at the north end of the pit wall.
+Pole qualifying was originally scheduled for Saturday May 10.
+During the morning practice session Billy Boat spun coming out of turn four, and made heavy contact with the safety attenuator at the north end of the pit wall.
 The car hit with the back end, flew up into the air momentarily, and came to rest against the outside wall on the mainstretch.
 The energy-absorbing barrier was demolished, but officials stated that the barrier withstood the impact, and worked effectively.
 Boat was transferred to Methodist Hospital for observation, but was eventually released and cleared to drive.
-By the time that track crews could replace the barrier, rain began to fall.
+Before the track crews could replace the damaged barrier, rain began to fall.
 A violent thunderstorm swept through the area, and washed out qualifying for the afternoon.